 - Dividend Growth: Members Only

-- Dividend Growth Fit: 7/10
+- Dividend Growth Fit: 6/10

-- Dividend Income Fit: 8/10
+- Dividend Income Fit: 7/10

 Revenue Growth & Market Exposure

-With 40 years of experience under its belt, Transcontinental has successfully met its customers’ evolving and transforming needs.
+With 45 years of experience under its belt, Transcontinental has successfully met its customers’ evolving and transforming needs.
 As a result, the company has been transforming its business.

 In its printing segment, the company is looking at gaining market share by improving its efficiencies and managing long-term contracts.
 Transcontinental is targeting growth in its packaging division through acquisitions as well as organic growth.

-Transcontinental is a Canadian Dividend Aristocrat and Dividend Ambassador paying and raising its dividend for the last 25 years.
+Transcontinental is a dividend aristocrat paying and raising its dividend for more than 25 years.
 It is one of Canada’s best dividend growth stocks.
-The company has achieved a dividend CAGR of 10.3% annually over the last decade.
-It last raised its dividend by 4.8% and also paid a special dividend in 2013.
+The company has achieved a dividend CAGR of 10.5% annually over the last decade.
+It last raised its dividend by 3.5% and also paid a special dividend in 2013.

 Transcontinental’s printing segment suffers heavy competition from the advent of the internet.
-Postmedia Network Canada, Torstar Corp. are few of Transcontinentals’ leading competition.
+Postmedia Network Canada, Torstar Corp. are few of Transcontinental’s leading competitors.
 The acquisition of Coveris Americas has granted Transcontinental a major competitive edge in the lucrative flexible packaging industry.